 The shift name you define here are available in the Runtime.
 They help you when filtering, in order to only show the alarms that have occurred in the respective shift.

 Add shift name from list

-You add new shifts or change existing ones using the Shift name dialog.
+Via dialog Shift name you can add new shifts or edit existing ones.

 Parameters Description

 Number Unique number of the shift.

 Name Unique name of the shift.

 4.2 Variables